api3dao/old-api3-docs/docs/common/who-is-api3.md

 * making pull requests
 * proposing features

-Read more about contributing in the [Contributing](contributing.md) section.
+Read more about contributing in the <CommonLink :path="'introduction/contributing.md'">Contributing</CommonLink> section.